humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-02-17-mozilla-javascript-extension-nosuchmethod.md

   - JavaScript
   - Mozilla
 ---
-Mozilla&#8217;s JavaScript engines have always been a bit different than those from other companies.
+Mozilla's JavaScript engines have always been a bit different than those from other companies.
 SpiderMonkey and its Java port, Rhino, had long contained extra features designed to make JavaScript more robust.
 One such feature is the `__noSuchMethod__()` method that is available on native objects.
-In most JavaScript engines, calling a method that doesn&#8217;t exist simply results in an error; in Mozilla engines, this is only the default behavior.
+In most JavaScript engines, calling a method that doesn't exist simply results in an error; in Mozilla engines, this is only the default behavior.
 You can override that behavior by defining a `__noSuchMethod__()` method on the object.
 This method executes whenever an undefined method is called on the object.

 When called, the `__noSuchMethod__()` method receives two arguments: the name of the method that was called and an array of arguments that were passed to that method.
 Note that the array of arguments is an instance of `Array` (not an `arguments` object) and is always passed even if there are no arguments.
 A simple example: